35 Easy-to-Digest Foods (Plus Hard-to-Digest Foods to Limit)

 24. Herbal teas

-Herbal teas like peppermint or chamomile can soothe the digestive tract, since research shows tea compounds are beneficial to the digestive tract.
+Herbal teas like peppermint or chamomile can soothe the digestive tract, since research has shown tea compounds are beneficial to the digestive tract.

 25. Broth-based soups